dannyhope/uxbrighton/pages/attendee-guide-info-2024.md

 seo: true
 art-direction: ""
 ---
-Hey Annie-Marie 👋 please can you make sure it says somewhere that the last talk ends at 6pm.
-Also, we mentioned last week, the idea of sending a ‘PLanning your UX Brightontrip message out on social.

 We want you to get the most out of your visit to UX Brighton.

 Use this section to [book discounted hotels](#accommodation), find out [more about the day](#registration) and where to [eat](#refreshments) and visit.